danielcorin/blog/content/posts/2024/learning-how-to-learn.md

 If I am writing a technical design document for a system, I look at the most complex question I have to answer, then start writing the more straightforward parts of the document, returning to the more complex parts later, in a primed state.

 At a high level, I found this course useful for thinking about how to operate my brain more effectively and make better use of my time.
-Getting stuck on a hard (or even silly) problem in inevitable.
+Getting stuck on a hard (or even silly) problem is inevitable.
 What matters far more is how you respond to getting stuck.
-Spending a lot of energy and effort to push through can eventually yield results, but being aware that this not necessarily the fastest approach is important if you want to do the best job you can do.
+Spending a lot of energy and effort to push through can eventually yield results, but being aware that this is not necessarily the fastest approach is important if you want to do the best job you can do.

-It's a far better outcome to work for 30 minutes, take a 10-minute walk, then work for 30 more minutes than to work nonstop for 70 minutes, even if you get the same resulting work product.
+It's a far better outcome to work for 30 minutes, take a 10-minute walk, then work for 30 more minutes than to work nonstop for 70 minutes, even if it results in the same work product.
 When I take the latter approach, my energy gets drained.
 When I take breaks or put intentional space between work sessions, I find I am eager to get back to the task because I have new ideas for things to try that I came up with in the interim.

 The brain doesn't come with an instruction manual.
-I find knowledge like this empowering and makes life more enjoyable.
+I find knowledge like this empowering and it makes life more enjoyable.